RedHatInsights/clementine/README.md

 - Per-channel: Configure via `/clementine config` within the min/max bounds
 - Global limits: Set by `SLACK_MIN_CONTEXT` and `SLACK_MAX_CONTEXT` environment variables
 - Larger context provides more comprehensive analysis but may increase API usage/cost and latency

+**Model Override:**
+When `MODEL_OVERRIDE` is set, all API requests to Tangerine will include the specified model.
+This is a global setting that applies to all chat requests, including both @mentions and context analysis.
+Leave unset to use the Tangerine API's default model selection.

 ## Monitoring and Troubleshooting